ArduPilot/ardupilot_wiki/copter/source/docs/acro-mode.rst

    lean more than 45 degrees (this angle can be configured with the ANGLE_MAX parameter).

-The trainer can be enabled/disabled using the Ch7/Ch8 switches.
+The trainer can be enabled/disabled using the Ch7/Ch8 switches or a channel setup via its ``RCx_OPTION`` parameter.
 With a 3 position switch the off position (i.e. PWM < 1200) will disable the trainer, middle position will enable option #1 (automatic leveling) and the top position (i.e. PWM > 1800) will enable option #2 (leveling and